ruffrey/nurtrace/docs/distributed.md

 - workers pull the latest network and training data and send back the resulting network
 - master diffs and merges it
 - workers request a new set of data

-### Strategy 2, for smaller sets of data:

-- workers pull latest network and training data and send back the resulting network
-- master diffs and merges new network